 Know your family history when it comes to heart disease

 When consulting with your child’s pediatrician early on, he/she probably asked if there was a history of heart disease in the family.
 You may think of heart disease as a problem for adults and not for children.
 However, diet and exercise habits started in childhood can put your children on a lifetime path of heart health or one of heart damage.

 Some of the causes of adult heart disease that start in childhood and can be prevented are:

 The Centers for Disease Control and Prevention (CDC) says obesity affects 1 out of every 6 U.S. children.
-Experts agree that healthy eating habits from an early age can lower the risk of developing not only heart disease, but several other serious diseases later on.
+Experts agree that early healthy eating habits can lower the risk of developing heart disease and many other serious diseases.
 A healthy diet designed to lower the risk of heart disease, diabetes, and other diseases is one that will benefit the entire family regardless of their ages.

 On average, American children and teens eat more saturated fat and have higher blood cholesterol levels than young people their age in most other developed countries.
 The rate of cardiovascular disease tends to be in line with cholesterol levels.
 One study found early signs of hardening of the arteries (atherosclerosis) in 7% of children between ages 10 and 15 years, with the rate twice as high between ages 15 and 20.